Long Live the Beach

 - The Current - Reach about all of the current news and events with the Town of Oak Island's monthly newsletter.

-- Beach Nourishment Master Plan - Learn about the recently approved Beach Nourishment Master Plan for the Town of Oak Island.
+- Beach Nourishment - Learn about any past and present Beach Nourishment projects per the Town of Oak Island.

 **Please note that the best way to ensure a long life for our beaches, and that projects are completed in a timely manner, is to stay clear of all work zones and to not walk over the dunes.
 Our responsibility as residents and visitors is to help ensure that the dunes do not experience negative impacts which could significantly alter their protective nature for our coast.